 In order to create an incentive for people to reveal who they would prefer to be matched with, we create the following game.
-Subjects rank all other subjects from most preferred to least preferred.
+Subjects rank all the other 19 subjects in the session from most preferred to least preferred.
 We provide subjects with some information on the other subjects in the room to use for ranking.
 The information is either the average amount contributed to the public investment during the second 10-round sequence, the subject's photo, or both.
 Subjects use that information to create a list from most preferred to least preferred.
 Digital photographs of subjects are taken at the beginning of the experiment, and photographs are head shots, similar to a passport or identification photo.